skimzor/SZ-CGB-L/README.md

 # Purchase and Ordering

-The SZ Color Lite PCB will be available for purchase through Ko-fi and Etsy:
+The SZ Color Lite PCB will be available for purchase through Ko-fi:

 - [Ko-fi](https://ko-fi.com/skimzor)
-- Etsy *(coming soon)*

 You can also order the boards through PCBWay as a shared project (in any color you want):